voxel51/eta/docs/python_style_guide.md

 - When encountering a Flake8 error during a commit that cannot be addressed for whatever reason, add an inline comment ` # noqa: E<X>` where `E<X>` is the error raised by Flake8.
-This will ignore the error during the pre-commit hook.
+This will tell Flake8 ignore the error.
+You can also add the error to the `.flake8` dot file error list to have the error ignored globally.

 For ETA-library imports, we import modules as `etax`, where `x` is the first letter of the module imported.
 If necessary, we use `etaxy` to disambiguate